Skip to content

 From A to Z - A Cyber Security Glossary For B2B Marketers

-: A cyber attack that takes time, sophisticated resources, and expertise; typically run against enterprises (and governments) to steal highly valuable information and monitor network activity.
+Advanced Persistent Threat (APT): A cyber attack that takes time, sophisticated resources, and expertise; typically runs against enterprises (and governments) to steal highly valuable information and monitor network activity.

 Antivirus: Software used to prevent, detect, and protect computers from malware infections and threat actors.